PCDS Curriculum

 School Closed for Yom Kippur

-Curriculum Night Noon dismissal for Fives No Afternoon Adventures or After-School Clubs
+Curriculum Night 12:15pm dismissal for Threes, Fours and Fives, No Afternoon Adventures or Clubs

 Dad's Night Out